 Below is the ad I designed for this.

 The ad never appeared in the final magazine, I assume because of a mishap with the ad copy deadline.
 I did not press the matters, though, as it was becoming apparent that the new site was nowhere near completion.
-I had over estimated the other person’s interest. so callously assuming they were on board for the long haul.
-Ignoring the burden this would have placed on them.
+I had over estimated the other person’s interest. so callously assuming they were on board for the long haul while ignoring the burden this would have placed on them.

 …and so the design lamented.
 Sitting on a hard drive while updates as normal continued on Toho Kingdom.
 In the back of my head I knew that someday this would become reality, although when I was not sure.
 I started to prepare things like it would be coming, removing the box office section and making other needed changes.